 But the simple fact is Americans and American businesses are grateful to our first responders and essential workers.
 We know you’re the glue that holds society together — particularly in times of crisis, like a major natural disaster.
 And we also know that all too often, everyday heroes like you get too little support.

 For instance, Vox reports that first responders who became ill as a result of their rescue efforts after the 9/11 attacks in 2001 had to wait nearly 10 years for Congress to pass a law compensating them for their medical costs.
 In the years since, renewed funding for that law has been held up repeatedly.
-And during the COVID-19 pandemic of 2020, health care workers dealing with infected patients couldn’t get enough masks and other gear to protect themselves because the United States government had failed to maintain its emergency stockpiles, according to another article on Vox.
+And during the COVID-19 pandemic of 2020, health care workers couldn’t get enough masks and other gear to protect themselves from infection because the United States government had failed to maintain its emergency stockpiles.

 Who Qualifies for First Responder Deals